clairey-zx81/json-model/SPEC.md

 JSON values are built recursively from:

 - symbols: `null`, `true`, `false`.
-- numbers, mixing integers and floats: _-42_, _31.415927E-1_
+- numbers, mixing integers and floats: `-42`, `31.415927E-1`
 - unicode text within `"`: `"Hello Susie!"`, with backslash escaping and special character such as `\n`.
 - arrays of JSON values: `[ …, … ]`
 - objects mapping string properties to JSON values: `{ "foo": …, "bla": … }`

-For instance the following JSON object describe a comic character, his birth date and list its friends:
+For instance the following JSON object describe a comics character, his birth date and list its friends:

 ```json